CityEvents goes Social

 November 8, 2012 by CityEvents

-Filed under Event Tips, Ontario, Other, Past Events, Toronto
+Filed under Event Venues, Ontario, Past Events, Toronto

 I had the honour of attending Event Showcase Night at The Royal Conservatory’s Telus Centre.
 It was an evening specifically for Event Planners to showcase the glorious hall and various reception rooms.
 The Telus Centre has an exclusive list of suppliers that commanded our presence that evening.
 My Uber black car pulled up to 273 Bloor Street West.
 I walked down a long aisle to be greeted by polite and professional wait staff carrying warm up drinks of some pomegranate coloured, sweet and sour with a splash of sparkling bubbles.
 I continued down a long hallway (regrettably in my stilettos, albeit it was a walk that entwined both romance and modern art that made the walk oh so spectacular.
 One wall was composed of a brick wall and a glass enclosure on the other, humbly overlooking the atrium, home to the b’espresso bar, where you will see students mingling amongst classical repertoires.